Welcome to the St Paul’s College

 St Paul’s College is a Catholic co-educational systemic school, serving the needs of students in the Macleay Valley and surrounding communities, and now extends that high quality Catholic education to members of the Nambucca community and surrounds as well.

-It was established in 1980, when the two Catholic high schools at the time amalgamated to form Macleay Regional Catholic High School.
-However, in 1985, the school once again reverted to its original name of St Paul’s College and adopted the motto, ‘Let Your Light Shine‘.
+It reached its final structure in 1980, when the two Catholic high schools at the time amalgamated to form Macleay Regional Catholic High School.
+However, and in 1985, the school once again reverted to its original name of St Paul’s College and adopted the motto, ‘Let Your Light Shine‘.

 In addition to faith development, the College offers a formal Religious Education curriculum, from Year 7, through to Year 12.

 The College staff operates as a Professional Learning Community where collaboration and professional sharing is central to the education of our young people.
 Students are at the centre of our planning and delivery of curriculum, which is deep and holistic in nature allowing students to target their learning to areas of strength, especially in the latter years, allowing their light to shine.

 Ultimately then, our success is not measured just in results, but in employment outcomes, social skills, community mindedness, generosity of spirit and a desire to share and foster love in the community.